Latent Denoising Makes Good Tokenizers: Related Work

-\paragraph{Visual tokenizers for generative modeling.} Modern generative models typically rely on tokenizers to encode images into compact latent embeddings, significantly reducing computational complexity compared to pixel-level modeling~\cite{esser2021taming,rombach2022high,peebles2023scalable,kouzelis2025eq,skorokhodov2025improving,yu2025image,li2024imagefolder,chen2024softvq,bachmann2025flextok,chen2025diffusion,qu2024tokenflow}.
-While conventional tokenizers optimize pixel reconstruction with KL-regularization~\cite{kullback1951information}, recent approaches~\cite{chen2025masked,yao2025reconstruction,chen2024softvq,li2024imagefolder} have advocated semantics distillation from powerful pretrained vision models~\cite{oquab2024dinov2,radford2021learning}.
-However, such semantics-distilled tokenizers rely inherently on a two-stage pipeline: first training a vision encoder at a significantly larger scale in terms of compute and data, then distilling its features into latent embeddings.
-Moreover, our experiments reveal a surprising limitation (Table~\ref{tab:generalization}): semantics-distilled continuous tokens enhance non-autoregressive diffusion model generation but notably degrade autoregressive methods, questioning the common assumption that tokenizer improvements in one generative paradigm transfer to others.
-In contrast, our \method generalizes better, consistently benefiting diverse models---yet without relying on semantics distillation.
+\textbf{Visual tokenizers for generative modeling.} Modern generative models rely on tokenizers to encode images into compact latent embeddings, significantly reducing computational complexity compared to pixel-level modeling.
+While conventional tokenizers optimize pixel reconstruction with KL-regularization, recent approaches~\citep{chen2025masked,yao2025reconstruction,chen2024softvq,li2024imagefolder} have advocated semantics distillation from powerful pretrained vision models~\citep{oquab2024dinov2,radford2021learning}.
+Yet, in many domains (\textit{e.g.}, video, audio, 3D/4D), such encoders may not exist.
+In contrast, our \method learns good tokenizers without these dependencies, and it could be complementary to approaches such as $\epsilon$-VAE, which replaces the deterministic VAE decoder with a denoising diffusion process guided by encoder latents~\citep{zhao2025epsilon}, and residual vector-quantized tokens, which support high-fidelity yet efficient discrete diffusion generation via collective token prediction~\citep{kim2025efficient}.